Team Bartowski | Buy More | The CIA and Other Spies | FULCRUM | The Ring | Volkoff Industries | Everyone Else

 - Evil Genius: He's imposing and he's huge, but his intellect is his greatest weapon.

-- Evil Mentor: Jill's handler and partner-in-crime, he also continually pushes her in darker territories.
+- Evil Mentor: Jill's handler and partner-in-crime, he also continually pushes her to darker territories.

 - Genius Bruiser: He's extremely cunning and smart - yet tough enough to take down Casey.